Rescue Stories To Celebrate

 Our Mission

-I have listened to my heart and accepted my life-long calling to full-time pet care.
-My involvement in rescue and rehabilitation of abused, abandoned and neglected animals has helped me realize how much I desire working to enhance the lives of all animals.
+So, over my life I have been focused on caring for any pet I can.
+I realized in 1999 that I wanted my life’s work to be with animals.
+I feel like there is a certain place in everyone’s heart calling us to a certain place - a warm spot, right under our nose, that is our life’s calling.
+So, in my late 30’s I listened to my heart and accepted my calling to full-time pet care.
+My involvement in rescue and rehabilitation of abused, abandoned and neglected animals helped me realize how much I want to work to enhance the lives of all animals.

-And, we must remember that our pet’s unconditional love is a GIFT to be TREASURED!
+We should offer all pets involvement in our family unit.
+And, we must always remember that their unconditional love toward us is a gift to be treasured.

 ADOPTABLE PETS